Upcoming Cyclones in India 2024: Recent Cyclone Updates

 • Remal was the first depression and the first cyclonic storm of the 2024 North Indian Ocean cyclone season.

-• It formed on May 24, 2024, and made landfall on West Bengal’s Sundarban Delta on May 26 as a severe cyclonic storm.
+• It formed on May 24, 2024, and landed on West Bengal’s Sundarban Delta on May 26 as a severe cyclonic storm.

 • During landfall, its wind speed ranged between 100 and 135 kilometers per hour in the coastal area.